PurpleBooth/purplebooth-co-uk-v2/content/post/D-is-for-Dependency-Inversion-Principle.md

 </code>
 </pre>

 You can see that if we need to change the caching layer we need to modify our currently working *SearchPagination* class.
-If we modify a class that is working, we might break it.
+If we modify a class that is working, we you can break it.
 What we need is to make these two classes depend on a common interface, so if need be we can swap out the low level class with a different concrete implementation.

 It is this idea that is behind the usage of Dependency Injection Containers such as the [Symfony Component](http://symfony.com/doc/current/components/dependency_injection/introduction.html), [ZF2's](http://framework.zend.com/manual/current/en/modules/zend.di.introduction.html), or [Pimple](http://pimple.sensiolabs.org/).
 If we are going to decouple our low level classes from our high level classes, we cannot simply have the high level classes creating new instances of the low level classes inside them.
 We must create new instances of those classes somewhere else, and inject them, frequently using one of those libraries.